pablovegan/Python-tips-tools/README.md

 In Python, methods that start and end with the double underscores are called [**special methods**](https://docs.python.org/3/reference/datamodel.html#specialnames) (also called magic methods or _dunder_ methods).
 Special methods are called internally by Python, so they are not meant to be invoked directly by you.
 For example, when you add two integers using the + operator, Python is implicitly calling the `__add__()` method inside the `int` class.

 Another common naming convention is related to the fact that Python doesn’t distinguish between private, protected and public attributes like Java and other languages do.
 In Python, all [attributes and methods are accessible](](https://realpython.com/python-classes/#public-vs-non-public-members)), so to distinguish the ones for internal use only from the ones intended for users (public API), we begin this "private" attributes with an underscore.
 An example is the `_get_inverse()` function in our [`linear_map.py`](mypackage/linearmap/linear_map.py) module.
-In the user interface (API), the inverse is accessed via a "public" attribute `inverse` rather than the "private" method.
+In the user interface (API), the inverse is accessed via a "public" attribute `inv_matrix` rather than the "private" method.

 Two important properties of python classes are inheritance and polymorphism.
 [Inheritance](https://www.programiz.com/python-programming/inheritance) allows us to create a subclass that can access the methods of the parent class (or parent classes in the case of [multiple inheritance](https://www.programiz.com/python-programming/multiple-inheritance)).
 [Polymorphism](https://www.programiz.com/python-programming/polymorphism) allows different classes to use a single method, operator or object, to represent different types in different scenarios; for example, `__add__()` changes its functionality depending on whether the summed objects are integers, strings or lists.